 Packaged plant to dilute Sulphuric Acid

-Concentrated Sulphuric Acid, has a great affinity for water and so the dilution process has a high exothermic heat of dilution – releasing large quantities of heat energy.
+Concentrated Sulphuric Acid, has a great affinity for water and so the h2so4 dilution process has a high exothermic heat of dilution – releasing large quantities of heat energy.
 This heat energy can result in the boiling of the mixture if the process is not carefully controlled.

 Regardless of the proportions of the feedstocks and the final concentration, the mixture will always pass through the maximum exotherm (in excess of 145°C) at some point in the process.